course-details-portlet

 Required previous knowledge

-The course has study rights requirements and is reserved for students who have been admitted to the bachelor's study in occupational therapy at NTNU in Gjøvik/Trondheim.
-The course is completed at the place of study at which you have admission.
-All prerequisites must be passed before the student can start the course.
+The course has admission requirements and is reserved for students enrolled in the Bachelor's program in Occupational Therapy at NTNU in Gjøvik/Trondheim.
+The following courses are prerequisites and must be passed before the student can begin this course:

 • ETT/ETG2201 Habilitation, rehabilitation and facilitation for activity